harplife/zettelkasten/math/precalculus/Chapter 5/4_More_Trigonometric_Graphs.md

 - When $x=\pm \frac{\pi}{4}$, then $\tan x=\pm 1$
 - When $x$ approaches $\pm \frac{\pi}{2}$, $\tan x$ approaches $\pm \infty$

+> [!important] One continuous, non-repeating segment on the graph of tangent is referred to as the <mark class="hltr-trippy">Branch</mark>.
+> In other words, each segment of the curve between two consecutive vertical asymptotes is considered a single branch.
+The range of each branch spans all real numbers from $-\infty$ to $\infty$.

 ### Cotangent